 File Report

-Any person who believes he/she has not received equal employment opportunities ordinarily should report the alleged prohibited discrimination to his or her immediate supervisor, department head, or principal for investigation and resolution.
-The Albemarle County School Board supports site-based management and invests authority in school principals and operational department heads to solve problems at their level of the organization.
-If an employee is not satisfied that a complaint has been resolved, or if the employee or student feels uncomfortable reporting the alleged discrimination harassment or retaliation to his or her immediate supervisor, department head or principal, he or she should report the alleged discrimination to one of the Compliance Officers designated in this policy.
+Any person who believes they have not received equal employment opportunities ordinarily should report the alleged prohibited discrimination to the immediate supervisor, department head, or principal for investigation and resolution.
+The Board supports site-based management and invests authority in school principals and operational department heads to solve problems at their level of the organization.
+If an employee or applicant is not satisfied that a complaint has been resolved, or if the person feels uncomfortable reporting the alleged discrimination harassment or retaliation to the immediate supervisor, department head or principal, he or she should report the alleged discrimination to one of the Equal Employment Opportunity Officers (“EO Officers”) designated in this policy.
 The alleged discrimination should be reported as soon as possible, and the report generally should be made within fifteen (15) business days of the occurrence.
-Any employee who has knowledge of conduct which may constitute prohibited discrimination shall immediately report such conduct to one of the Compliance Officers designated in this policy.
+Any employee who has knowledge of conduct which may constitute prohibited discrimination shall immediately report such conduct to one of the EO Officers designated in this policy.

 The reporting party should use the form, Report of Discrimination, GB-F, to make complaints of discrimination.
 However, oral reports and other written reports will also be accepted.
-The complaint must be filed with one of the Compliance Officers designated in this policy.
-Any complaint that involves the Compliance Officer shall be reported to the superintendent.
+The complaint must be filed with one of the EO Officers designated in this policy.
+Any complaint that involves the EO Officer shall be reported to the superintendent.

 The complaint and the identity of the complainant and the person or persons allegedly responsible for the discrimination will be disclosed only to the extent necessary to fully investigate the complaint and only when such disclosure is required or permitted by law.
-A complainant who wishes to remain anonymous will be advised that anonymity may limit the school division’s ability to fully respond to the complaint.
+A complainant who wishes to remain anonymous will be advised that anonymity may limit the school division’s ability to fully respond to the complaint and that such complaint may still make them identifiable even without using a name.

 Investigation

-Upon receipt of a report of alleged discrimination, the Compliance Officer shall immediately authorize or undertake an investigation.
+Upon receipt of a report of alleged discrimination, the EO Officer shall immediately authorize or undertake an investigation.
 The investigation may be conducted by school personnel or a third party designated by the school division.
-The investigation shall be completed as soon as practicable, which generally should be not later than 14 business days after receipt of the report by the Compliance Officer.
-Upon receiving the complaint, the Compliance Officer will acknowledge receipt of the complaint by giving written notice that the complaint has been received to both the complainant and the superintendent.
-If the Compliance Officer determines that more than 14 business days will be required to investigate the complaint, the complainant and the Superintendent will be notified of the reason for the extended investigation and the date by which the investigation will be concluded.
+The investigation shall be completed as soon as practicable, which generally should be not later than 14 business days after receipt of the report by the EO Officer.
+Upon receiving the complaint, the EO Officer will acknowledge receipt of the complaint by giving written notice that the complaint has been received to both the complainant and the superintendent.
+If the EO Officer determines that more than 14 business days will be required to investigate the complaint, the complainant and the Superintendent will be notified of the reason for the extended investigation and the date by which the investigation will be concluded.

 The investigation may consist of personal interviews with the complainant, the person(s) alleged to have violated the policy and any others who may have knowledge of the alleged discrimination or the circumstances giving rise to the complaint.
 The investigation will consider witnesses and evidence from both the complainant and the person(s) responsible for the alleged discrimination.
 The investigation may also include the inspection of any documents or information deemed relevant by the investigator.
 The school division shall take necessary steps to protect the complainant and others pending the investigation.

-Whether a particular action or incident constitutes a violation of this policy requires a case by case determination based on all of the facts and circumstances revealed by a complete and thorough investigation.
+Whether a particular action or incident constitutes a violation of this policy requires a case-by-case determination based on all of the facts and circumstances revealed by a complete and thorough investigation.